 - “Stolen Lives: The Indigenous Peoples of Canada and the Indian Residential Schools” is a teaching resource from Facing History & Ourselves that illuminates an important chapter in the history of colonial and Indigenous peoples.

-- Use these lessons, activities and videos from Share My Lesson to delve into First Nations’ culture and heritage.
+- Use these lessons, activities and videos from Share My Lesson to delve into Native culture and heritage.

 - Native Knowledge 360° promotes improvement of teaching and learning about Native Americans.